PaulWheatcroft/theCocktailShaker/README.md

 ## Bugs and issues
 - The ingredients lists will display the clicked ingredient in the input field that was last clicked.
 This should only update the specific input the list is associated with.
 - Mistyped ingredients will still be searched for.
 This needs checking against the array list.
-This is not straight forward as there are a number of ingredients, such as Tia Maria, that do not appear in the returned list of ingredients from the CocktailDB API but are using in cocktails.
 - The getHow function in getIngredients.js, whilst working perfectly fine, needs to be broken down in to smaller functions to simplify future development.
 At the moment is it too large.

 ## Deployment